mangata-finance/diagrams/README.md

         collator --> collator: Fetch Mangata version of ETH adress else ETH address does NOT exists
         collator --> collator: Creates new ETH compatible Mangata address end

-      alt ERC20 token DOES exists in Asset Registry collator --> collator: Fetch Asset registry version of token else ERC20 token does NOT exists in Asset Registry collator --> collator: Create a new ERC20 token in Asset Registry end

       alt l1_read is DEPOSIT